sigg3/clean_old_kernels/README.md

 Then it asks user for permission to purge the "unused" kernels from the system with apt.

-* (Unless PURGE is set to 1.
+(* Unless PURGE is set to 1.
 Then only current kernel is kept)

 # This is dumb
 Yes.
 It's a dumb task I find myself googling once too often.
 So I created this script instead :)

+# TODOs
+* Allow CLI args to control it.
+Args are: use_sudo, remove_all, no_prompts
+* quiet mode (no prompts, just goes aheads and deletes)

 # Note
 clean_kernels.sh is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.